Sue Me: Music video

 Carpenter first premiered a snippet of the music video on November 9, 2018, on TRL.
 The music video was released through Vevo and YouTube on November 16, 2018.
-It was directed by Lauren Dunn and Carpenter's friends Joey King and Sergio D'arcy Lane features on the music video.
+It was directed by Lauren Dunn and Carpenter's friends Joey King and Sergio D'arcy Lane feature in the music video.
 The music video was shot in one day at the Pepperdine University in Malibu, California, the same campus that Zoey 101 was shot.
 According to the video's hair stylist, Scott King's Instagram story, the video was shot on August 17, 2018.
 It is said that this video is based on Legally Blonde as it has very similar storylines, characters and features, but Carpenter has not yet confirmed if this is the background.
+On December 14, 2024, the music video was deleted and re-uploaded.
+Within hours, the re-upload was taken down and the original upload of the video was put back up on December 16, 2024.

 Live performances

 Carpenter first performed the song on November 9, 2018, on The Today Show and Live with Kelly and Ryan.
 It was fourteenth to be performed on the Singular Tour.
 Additionally, she performed the song on Good Morning America's Summer Concert Series.